 FLA Accreditation is a rigorous, multi-year process that evaluates companies’ systems to protect workers throughout global supply chains.
 It is at the core of FLA’s work with manufacturing and agriculture companies.

-Anyone can learn more fair labor topics on the Issues pages of our site.
+Anyone can learn more about fair labor topics on the Issues pages of our site.

-For students or researchers with specific questions about FLA or workers’ rights, use the Contact Us form.
-FLA staff try to assist with projects related to labor rights whenever possible.
+For students or researchers with specific questions about FLA or workers’ rights, review the material on our site before using the Contact Us form.